carterscottm/LNP-Build-Script/README.md

 ***
 ## Linux LNP Changelog
+### Release notes for 0.43.05-r07

+##### Major changes over previous revision:
+##### Minor changes over previous revision:
+* Added the stocksettings folder to PyLNP importer directives so your custom stockpile settings can carry over from one revision to the next

-### Release notes for 0.43.05-r06
+### Release notes for 0.43.05-r06 (July 20, 2017)

 A bug was found (Thanks [Bulwersator](http://www.bay12forums.com/smf/index.php?topic=163211.msg7507158#msg7507158)!) with the version of Dwarf Therapist I was distributing with the LNP that caused it to crash when a squad is present.
 I replaced it with Hello71's fork built with Qt5.5.1.

 ##### Major changes over previous revision:
+* Updated DFHack to v043.05-r2
 * Updated Armok Vision to v0.17.0
 * Updated Legends Browser to v1.13
+* Updated TWBT to v5.85

 ##### Minor changes over previous revision:
 * Reduced default visitor cap from 100 down to 50 to reduce possible FPS death
 * Temporarily including baseline files (PyLNP baseline downloader bugged for the moment)
 * Replaced deprecated `realpath` with `readlink -f` in a the wrapper scripts for DF Announcement filter, Dwarf Therapist, and Legends Browser
-* Removed error-causing comma from PyLNP.user (Thanks [@Tymewalk](https://www.reddit.com/user/Tymewalk))
+* Removed error-causing comma from PyLNP.user (Thanks [@Tymewalk](http://www.bay12forums.com/smf/index.php?topic=163211.msg7503284#msg7503284))
-* Replaced Dan Fritz's fork of Dwarf Therapist with Hello71's fork
+* Replaced Dan Fritz's fork of Dwarf Therapist with Hello71's fork due to a crash when reading dwarves while a military is in place (Thanks [@Bulwersator](http://www.bay12forums.com/smf/index.php?topic=163211.msg7507158#msg7507158)
+)
 ##### Utilities included:
 * PyLNP 0.12b
 * DF 0.43.05
-* DFHack 0.43.05-r1
+* DFHack 0.43.05-r2
 * Dwarf Therapist 37.0.0 (Hello71's fork built with Qt 5.5.1)
-* TWBT 5.84
+* TWBT 5.85
 * Soundsense r2016-1
 * SoundCenSe GTK 1.4.2
 * Armok Vision 0.17.0